 While many customers support the development of solar energy, relatively few actually have the ability to own or lease solar PV systems.
 Many customers would like to install solar, but may rent their residence or do not live in homes or own businesses that allow for solar installations.
-SDG&E's proposed pilot programs, SunRate and Share the Sun, are intended to provide options for customers who do not have the opportunity to pursue rooftop solar energy and will allow all customers served by SDG&E to purchase green energy from local solar projects and directly participate in the market for solar energy generated within the San Diego region, without the need for rooftop solar installation.
-Participating customers will benefit from solar energy produced by local solar facilities.
-Customers will directly support the development of new solar projects in the region, increasing the amount of solar renewable energy in the region, thereby help the environment and contribute to the growth of new job opportunities.

-1 And, the proposed solar pilots will complement rooftop solar, expanding the solar market to a 2 new segment of customers.
+SDG&E's proposed pilot programs, SunRate and Share the Sun, are intended to provide options for customers who do not have the opportunity to pursue rooftop solar energy and will allow all bundled customers served by SDG&E to purchase green energy from local solar projects and directly participate in the market for solar energy generated within the San Diego region, without the need for rooftop solar installation.
+Participating customers' support of new local solar development will thereby help the environment and contribute to the growth of new job opportunities.
+And, the proposed solar pilots will complement rooftop solar, expanding the solar market to a new segment of customers.
 This concludes my prepared direct testimony.
-3